saikrishna1312/Cover_letter_generator_using_LLM/README.md

 ## Libraries/Frameworks:
   - docx, PyMuPDF: Resume parsing and processing
   - BeautifulSoup, requests: Web scraping for job description extraction
-  - ChatGroq LLaMA: AI model for cover letter generation
+  - ChatGroq: Used LLaMa model from ChatGroq for the prompt and cover letter generation
   - Streamlit: Front-end interface for user interaction
   - NLP: Natural Language Processing for text extraction and analysis
   - Environment: Deployed locally with Python and Streamlit